Planning application types

 Householder Application: for when you need to make alterations or extensions to your house.

 Planning Permission: For when you require planning permission to carry out certain changes of use of, or works and operations to, land or buildings which have not followed the outline and reserved matters procedure below.

-Outline Planning Application: If you would like the Council to consider the principle of a proposal including matters such as siting, design, external appearance, means of access, and landscaping before detailed drawings are prepared.
+Outline Planning Application: If you would like us to consider the principle of a proposal, including matters such as siting, design, external appearance, means of access and landscaping, before detailed drawings are prepared.
 A granted reserved matters application will be required before development can commence.